4 Green Tips for Your Commute to Work

 Companies are also realizing that they can do their part to help the environment by figuring out ways to make their office buildings greener and more sustainable.
 Many companies are installing energy-efficient LED lights in place of traditional fluorescent bays and installing solar panels to conserve energy.
 Additionally, companies are encouraging their employees to save energy by adding charge ports for electric vehicles to their parking lots and providing municipal employees with pre-paid bus and subway passes.

 Do Your Part to Go Green

 By adopting even just a few of these energy saving techniques to get yourself to work, you’ll be doing your part to reduce CO2 emissions.
-And, if you’re interested in going green, take a look at what IGS can offer you.
+And, if you want to do more to help the planet, see our guide to living a more sustainable life.
 Together we can make our world a place where we can all breathe easy.